CDAT/cdat-old-site/vcs/vcs-4.md

 ### VCS Model Overview

 The VCS model is defined by a trio of named attribute sets, designated the "Primary Objects" (also known as "Primary Elements").
-These include: the data, which specifies what is to be displayed and are obtained from the "cdms", "cu", or Numeric modules; the graphics method, which specifies the display technique; and the picture template, which determines the appearance of each segment of the display.
+These include: the data, which specifies what is to be displayed and are obtained from the `cdms2` or Numeric modules; the graphics method, which specifies the display technique; and the picture template, which determines the appearance of each segment of the display.

 ####VCS Primary Objects (or Primary Elements)